Fancy Stream Processing Made (even more) Operationally Mundane

 Kafka Connect can ease this burden as it comes packaged with a wide variety of connectors that automatically connect Kafka to a wide variety of systems, but operating Kafka Connect is not a simple task.
 Like Apache Kafka, Kafka Connect is a stateful distributed system that needs to be managed alongside your Kafka cluster, which increases your infrastructure footprint and operational burden.

 We designed WarpStream to run as a single, stateless binary directly in our customer’s cloud accounts.
 Asking our customers to also deploy and manage Kafka Connect didn’t sit right with us.
-That’s why when we first learned about Benthos, a stateless stream processing framework written in Go, we decided to evaluate if it could be embedded directly in the WarpStream Agents.
+That’s why when we first learned about Bento, a stateless stream processing framework written in Go, we decided to evaluate if it could be embedded directly in the WarpStream Agents.
 To our delight, it could!

-We’re excited to announce that WarpStream now natively embeds Benthos, a stateless stream processing framework that connects to many data sources and sinks.
-Benthos offers much of the functionality of Kafka Connect, as well as additional lightweight stream processing functionality like single message transforms, (lightweight) aggregations, multiplexing, enrichments, and more.
+We’re excited to announce that WarpStream now natively embeds Bento, a stateless stream processing framework that connects to many data sources and sinks.
+Bento offers much of the functionality of Kafka Connect, as well as additional lightweight stream processing functionality like single message transforms, (lightweight) aggregations, multiplexing, enrichments, and more.
 It also has native support for WASM (WebAssembly) for more advanced processing (using the excellent wazero library).

 Don’t just take our word for it though, let’s look at an example.